dijest/DiJeSt/README.md

+This will be the data storage for the project which is currently presented here http://dijest.net/hello-world/
 # DiJeSt: Digitizing Jewish studies

 Supported by Rothschild Foundation Hanadiv Europe, DiJeSt is an incubator for digital humanities work in Jewish studies.